yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 // your handler:
 - (void)socialActionStarted:(NSNotification*)notification {
-  // notification contains the following:
+  // notification's userInfo contains the following keys:
-  // DICT_ELEMENT_PROVIDER           = the provider on which the social action has started
+  // DICT_ELEMENT_PROVIDER           = The provider (NSNumber*) on which the social action
+  //                                   has started
-  // DICT_ELEMENT_SOCIAL_ACTION_TYPE = the social action (like, post status, etc.) that started
+  // DICT_ELEMENT_SOCIAL_ACTION_TYPE = The social action (NSNumber*) that started
-  // DICT_ELEMENT_PAYLOAD            = an identification string that you can give when you
+  // DICT_ELEMENT_PAYLOAD            = An identification string (NSString*) that you can give
-  //           initiate the social action operation and want to receive back upon starting
+  //     when you initiate the social action operation and want to receive back upon starting

   // ... your game specific implementation here ...
 }